 Study participants had at least 1 valid PAS and CT record from 2010 to 2012 (when multiple readings were available, the most recent was selected).
 The study excluded individuals with a history of cardiovascular disease, as well as those with diabetes mellitus because that disease was not included in the original SCORE risk calculations.

 Cardiovascular risk was calculated according to the SCORE and SCORE O.P. for low-risk countries.
-In total, 17.56% of study participants did not have HDL-C values in their medical records; missing values were calculated by multiple imputation using chained equations according to Rubin's rules.
+In total, 17.56% of study participants did not have HDL-C values in their medical records; missing values were calculated by multiple imputations using chained equations according to Rubin's rules.

 Differences between men and women were assessed using tests for independent data.
 The average risk scores according to each SCORE graph were compared by calculating the intraclass correlation coefficient, and the agreement between the categorized risk levels was assessed using the weighted Kappa statistic.